Table of Contents

 Conclusion

-Owasp mobile security provides you with a good overview of different mobile security threats, including related mobile device issues and threats.
+Owasp mobile security provides a good overview of different mobile security threats, including related mobile device issues and threats.
 You can use this as an internal security baseline for mobile application development practices.
-With time you should update it with your internal processes to ensure secure SDLC practices are inherent to your development and deployment processes.
+Over time, you should update it with your internal processes to ensure secure SDLC practices are inherent to your development and deployment processes.

-Get in touch for your mobile security concerns and mobile application penetration testing services.
+Get in touch for your mobile security concerns or discuss your mobile application security roadmap.